Spring 2018 New International Students

 (Video length: 3:27)

-Test Registration Links
+CMSPT Registration Links

-Test Registration Start date: Registration is now open
+Test Registration Start date: To be announced

 A citizen of a foreign country who wishes to study in the United States must first obtain a F-1 Student visa.
 F-1 visas are issued by U.S. Embassies and Consulates outside the United State, and it is not possible to obtain an F-1 visa within the United States.